Vonage-Community/sample-salesforce-minihack24/README.md

 ![Screenshot of Terminal with command output](/vcr-terminal.png)

 9. Click the link next to `Application Host:` in the terminal to open the demo in a new tab to start the tutorial.
 There are only 2 files that you will need to paste code into: `index.html` and `script.js`.
-Both can be found in the `public` folder in the column to the left in this tab under `Project` -> `public`.
+Both can be found in the `public` folder in the column to the left in this window under `Project` -> `public`.

 ![Screenshot of Terminal with command output](/public-folder.png)